Yury-MonZon/ProxPad/README.md

 - Portrait: VMs stacked vertically

 ### Mobile Phones
+- You can use OperaMini or Kiosk mode to show the ProxPad in fullscreen mode on Android
 - Optimized button layouts for touch
 - Compact landscape mode
 - Thumb-friendly sizing